September 2014

 A last night of fado, Lisboa blues, drifting down the street and into our dreams.
 An early morning metro train to the harbour.
 In the way of explorers, we pass under the great Vasco da Gama bridge and walk out of Lisbon, almost nothing stirring in our wake.
 As we clear the city we come upon a flock of tinkling sheep, the occasional farmer and a group of Sunday hunters out with their dogs.

-The guide book that is our French friends’ bible describes day one as a 25 km walk.
-In fact, it is 10 km further than that.
+The guidebook that is our French friends’ bible describes day one as a 25 km walk.
+It is 10 km further than that.
 There is no easing gently into the Camino Portugues.
 By way of solace, the Rio Tejo is a constant for much of the day.
 The green beauty of its wetlands provides shade from the heat and the melody of its flowing water a soothing backbeat to our footfall.

 For a time we walk on a dirt track alongside a tributary of the river, past rough fields and ruins of once-great agricultural enterprises.
 The first village we come to is shuttered and silent on this dazzlingly bright summer Sunday.
 Suddenly there is the screeching of brakes and the blaring of a horn.
 A woman alights from a van and in a carrying voice lets the villagers know that the mobile fruit market has arrived.
 Open cafes are scarce but we eventually stumble upon an after-mass bar serving food.
 Chorizo rolls, coffee and pastel de nata (the famous Portuguese tart) satiate our hunger.